dtmotr123/MatchingWebsite/README.md

     - Users	are	able	to	“like”	other	users	—	and	users	receive	alerts	or	emails	when someone	likes	them.

+## Outcome
-**Outcome**:	Once	fully	tested,	your	application	should	be	deployed	to	the	school’s	OpenShift web	servers	(to	be	discussed	in	week	10)	—	one	deployed	app	per	team.
+Once	fully	tested,	your	application	should	be	deployed	to	the	school’s	OpenShift web	servers	(to	be	discussed	in	week	10)	—	one	deployed	app	per	team.
 Each	group should	submit	the	**code**	together	with	a	**one-page**	report	describing	their	extra	feature.
 Submit	these	to	QM+	as	a	single	zip	File.
 Remember	to	include	in	the	report	the	URL	of